 A smoking paradise

 Sustained by the backing of the Ministry of Finance and the high tax revenues generated through sales of tobacco products, efforts for smoking bans and other regulations were commonly inhibited, to the point of Japan being referred to as a ‘smoker’s paradise’.
 Instead, the market flourished steadily, with store retailing, tobacco bars and a small number of vending machines making cigarettes widely available.
-As smoking was allowed in almost all areas, food service establishments as well as private areas were popular locations to light a cigarette.
+As smoking was allowed in almost all areas, it was common to light a cigarette at food service establishments as well as private areas.

 The most common tobacco products consumed in Japan were traditional paper-rolled cigarettes, while heat-not-burn tobacco products are growing in popularity.
 Other legally permitted alternatives include cigars, traditional smoking pipes (kiseru), chewing and snuffing tobaccos, general smoking pipes, and shishas.
-Like the trends of global e-cigarette laws, electronic products containing nicotine struggled with domestic market entry.
+Electronic products containing nicotine, however, struggled with domestic market entry.
 Due to nicotine-containing liquids being classified as a medicinal product, the distribution is predominantly restricted to private uses for medical purposes.

 Tightening the reins for Tokyo Olympics 2020